therj/therj/README.md

 - 🌐 Updating my personal website with posts on [Engineering and Design Blog](https://rjoshi.net/blog/)

-*⚡
-I do things from Figma, webpack, sass, react, node/express to docker, VM, ssh, GitHub Actions, SSL, HAProxy/Nginx, bash and some more.
+*⚡ From Figma, webpack, sass, react, node/express to docker, VM, ssh, GitHub Actions, SSL, HAProxy/Nginx, bash and more.
 ⚡*